gvwilson/fiction/santas/index.md

 "But who are 'they'?"
 Finner asked.

-"A handful of misguided santas," a muffled voice said from under the blanket.
+"A handful of misguided santas,"
+Santa Hood's muffled voice said from under the blanket.
-"People get odd notions like that sometimes, especially on the worlds where there's only a few of them or even just one.
+"People get odd notions sometimes, especially on the worlds where there's only a few of them or even just one.
 The loneliness gets to them after a while and they go a little odd."

-The tone of her voice made it clear that details wouldn't be forthcoming, so instead Finner asked,
-"What happened next?"
+"Callin' it 'odd' is more polite than I'd be."
 Santa Greenwood picked up his mug and scowled at its contents.
-"When sensible folk wouldn't listen to their nonsense, they took matters into their own hands.
+"And when sensible folk wouldn't listen to their nonsense, they took matters into their own hands.
 They started makin' *stuff*, like socks and cutlery and what-not."
 His scowl deepened.